WHMCS/developer-docs/provisioning-modules/custom-actions.md

 ## Callable Function

-The CustomAction object expects a callable function to be provided upon creation.
-This is the logic that will be executed when a customer interacts with the item in the Client Area.
+The `CustomAction` object expects you to provide a callable function upon creation.
+This is the logic that the system will execute when a customer interacts with the item in the Client Area.

-The expected return for this function is an array that indicates success and provides either the redirect URL or error message.
+The expected return for this function is an array that indicates success and provides either the redirect URL or an error message.

 ### Success Example
 ```